chessmail user manual

 • change the visibility of posts to internal.

-Club membership can be terminated in the settings.
-Guest memberships can be terminated on the respective club pages.
+Club membership can be ended in the settings.
+Guest memberships can be ended on the respective club pages.

 Club Tournaments

 Club administrators can start chess tournaments.
-The number of tournaments a club can have at the same time depends on the size of the club.
+The number of tournaments a club can have simultaneously depends on the size of the club.

 • Club after founding: 3 tournaments